mmmohajer/baseDesign/README.md

 #### 2. CarouselItem

-Using this component you can create the carousel items also It is fully responsive. you can use our SCSS classes for styling this component. <br>
+Using this component you can create the carousel items also It is fully responsive.

 <hr>